Spouse visa, Section 30 Residence Act

 Which law governs the marriage rights of dual nationals?

-For German dual nationals, the right to marry is based on German nationality (Article 6 EGBGB).
+For German dual nationals, the right to marry is determined by German nationality (Art.
+6 EGBGB).

 Can I apply for spouse reunification with the job-searching visa?